Lead. Innovate.

 Virtual experiences with restaurant innovations.

-McDonald’s Virtual Restaurant showcases new innovations to allow worldwide stakeholders interactive, virtual experiences with advanced technology in the context of a virtual restaurant and provides a way to get feedback and insights from a virtual environment before the innovations are implemented.
-As a hands-on team leader, I provided vision for the environment, created 3D models for the Unity Platform, to develop a fully functioning restaurant — including a kitchen area with operable machines, and collaborated with development engineers to add interactivity to components in the virtual space.
+Explored future-state restaurant operating models through a virtual restaurant concept designed to optimize digital ordering, fulfillment workflows, and customer engagement.
+As design and innovation lead, I provided vision for the environment, created 3D models for the Unity Platform, to develop a fully functioning restaurant — including a kitchen area with operable machines, and collaborated with development engineers to add interactivity to components in the virtual space.

 HAVI Connect Screen